Full-time and part-time students

 Students who withdraw from all courses after the first week of the semester are considered to have been enrolled for the semester.
 Students who do not attend VCU for three or more successive semesters excluding summer sessions must submit an application for readmission to the Office of Undergraduate Admissions.
 See the Undergraduate Readmission/Continuous Enrollment Chart for details on readmission and continuous enrollment.
 Students who have attended another institution and wish to return after the allowable absence period or who have been suspended since their last enrollment at VCU also must apply for readmission.
 This application must be completed and turned in before the application submission date for the semester in which the student plans to return.
 For health science programs, breaks in enrollment must be approved by the department.

 Student load is the total number of credits for which a student is enrolled in any one semester.
-The semester credit is the quantitative unit by which courses are measured.
-A semester credit is defined as one 50-minute hour per week of lecture/recitation/computer-assisted instruction or not less than two 50-minute hours per week of laboratory work, fieldwork, internship or studio work throughout the semester.
+The semester credit is the quantitative unit by which courses are measured and is defined by the number of credit hours as found under general course information.

 A student enrolled in 12 credits or more during any fall or spring semester is classified as full time.
 A student enrolled in 11 credits or less during any semester is classified as part time.
 Both full-time and part-time students may seek degrees at VCU.
 However, some curricula may require full-time status.
 For more information, see the Categories of student enrollment section of this bulletin.